sous-chefs/postgresql/README.md

    This could be used to tune a system that isn't a dedicated database.

 The default attributes created by this recipe are easy to override with normal attributes because of Chef attribute precedence.
-For example, a DBA who closely follows OS-level system monitoring may want to smooth out disk I/O by experimentng with this node JSON attribute:
+For example, if you are running application benchmarks to try different buffer cache sizes, you would experiment with this node JSON attribute:

     "postgresql": {
       "config": {
-        "checkpoint_completion_target": "0.5"
+        "shared_buffers": "2.5GB"
       }
     }